essif-lab/framework/doc-sources/terminology/essifLab/digital-agent.md

 typeid: digital-agent
 conceptref: ":Agent"
 stage: draft
-hoverText: "An Actor in the digital world (e.g. a running app, or a web-server) that executes actions for a specific party"
+hoverText: "An Actor in the digital world (e.g. a running app, or a web-server) that executes actions for a specific party."
 ---

 ## Purpose